All you need to know about Applicant Tracking Systems (ATS)

 4. Advanced Analytics

-This ATS feature gives you real time insights about your entire hiring strategy.
+Another feature, Advanced Analytics, gives you real time insights about your entire hiring strategy.

 5. Custom Job Site